joinpursuit/8-0-technical-curriculum/03-react/lifecycle/lesson-notes/readme.md

 Now the color of the header will only change when the month changes.

-> **Note:** you will likely see an `ESLint` warning about this `useEffect`.
+> **Note:** you will likely see an `ESLint` warning about this `useEffect()`.
 It will tell you to add `index` to the dependency array.
 If you do that, the color will change every time.

 Example warning:

 ```
  React Hook useEffect has a missing dependency: 'index'.
 Either include it or remove the dependency array.
 You can also replace multiple useState variables with useReducer if 'setColor' needs the current value of 'index'  react-hooks/exhaustive-deps

 ```

-This warning is usually a good one.
-While you have code that works, it likely is not the best way to achieve what you are looking for, and further coding may lead to bugs.
+This warning is usually a good one that while you have code that works, it likely is not the best way to achieve what you are looking for and further coding may lead to bugs.

-Before confirming that your code is ok, review [the docs](https://reactjs.org/docs/hooks-faq.html#performance-optimizations), which recommend trying the following steps first:
+Before confirming that your code is ok, review [the docs](https://reactjs.org/docs/hooks-faq.html#performance-optimizations) which recommend trying the following steps first:

-- Move the entire function into `useEffect`.
+- Move the entire function into `useEffect()`
-- Move the function outside the component (if the function does not reference any props or state).
+- Move the function outside the component (if the function does not reference any props or state)
-- Have the function return a value outside of `useEffect`.
+- Have the function return a value outside of `useEffect()`
-- Use `useCallback`.
+- Use `useCallback`

-In this case, the goal is to demonstrate how the dependency array compares values (object versus primitive).
+In this case, the goal is a simple demonstration of how the dependency array compares values (object versus primitive).

 ## Making a fetch request on page load